Norwich State Hospital: Development of the grounds

 To provide an identification system, each building was originally assigned a letter name.
 The original campus had ward buildings grouped in pairs and designated as "North" for female patients or "South" for male patients.
 Around 1940, each building was given a name in honor of the founding superintendents of the American Psychiatric Association and well-known mental health advocates such as Thomas Story Kirkbride and Dorothea Dix.
 Later buildings were named after recognized contributors to the hospital, including Connecticut governors Abraham Ribicoff and John Davis Lodge.
 The Ronald H. Kettle Center opened in 1960 as the new medical-surgical facility and was the largest building on the property.
 Built like a general hospital, it reflected the then-modern belief that mental illness could be treated biologically on a short-term stay, thus reducing the need for antiquated long-term care wards.
 The Ribicoff Research Center was built perpendicular to Kettle to facilitate the discovery of new treatment techniques.
 Gradually, as the number of patients and employees began to decrease, when a new structure was built, an older one would be closed, and by the early 1970s, only 7 of the original buildings were still in use, the others used for either storage or abandoned completely.
 As the process of deinstitutionalization progressed, a new law required all patients' cases to be reviewed every two years.
 This, along with threats of strike from the union, lead to the hospital vacating many more of its buildings in 1979.
 By the time the hospital closed in 1996, only a fraction of the campus was still operating.
 All patients were now housed in the Kettle building along with geriatric patients in Seymour.
 The Gallup building continued to house the Boneski Treatment Center for chemical dependency, and other buildings still in use up to closure included Administration, Lodge, Russell, Ribicoff, the chapel, utility buildings, and employee housing facilities across the street.

 Due to the large number to structures and the hundreds of acres they stood on, the majority of buildings were connected by a series of underground passageways.
 The main purpose of these tunnels were for the utilities, however, they were often used to transport patients from one area to another.
 In the mid 2000's, the tunnels became a means of transportation for trespassers who hope to explore the grounds of the hospital undetected by the security officers who have been hired by the state to patrol the vacant site.
-However, more recently the tunnels have been caved in and removed by construction crews preparing the site for the Preston Riverwalk project.